kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 >
 > Come to us as you are: bleeding, vengeful, half-healed, still shaking.

-Another pause.
-The tone is different now.
+Another pause—the tone is different now.
 Fiercer.
 Her volume rises.

 > And all the women who were once crammed into correction facilities on **VENUS**, who saw the truth and warned the rest—
 >